dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

 ### Finishing

-At this point, we have an offset to a `Monster` orc `table` serialized in the flatbuffer.
+At this point, we have serialized a `Monster` we've named "orc" to the flatbuffer and have its offset.
 The `root_type` of the schema is also a `Monster`, so we have everything we need to finish the serialization step.

-This is done by calling the approriate `finish` method on the Builder, passing in the orc offset to indicate this is the "entry" data struct when deserializing the buffer later.
+This is done by calling the appropriate `finish` method on the Builder, passing in the orc offset to indicate this `table` is the "entry" point when deserializing the buffer later.

 === "C++"